Experienced Seattle Car Accident Attorneys Ready To Fight For Your Claim

 David is examined by two different doctors, and both of them clear him to return to work after three weeks off.
 David receives compensation for medical bills and lost earnings, but he is only awarded $1,000 for pain and suffering due to the social network photo.
 His social networking habits may have cost him $19,000.

-How Our Car Accident Attorneys Can Help
+How Our Auto Accident Attorneys Can Help

-A Seattle auto accident lawyer can assist with car accident claims in a number of ways.
+An auto accident lawyer can assist with car accident claims in a number of ways.
 A qualified car injury lawyer will have ample experience with car accident claims and will know the steps to take to preserve your rights.
 He or she can investigate your claim, determine the contributing factors, and identify all of the parties who may be responsible for your damages.
-If you hire a Seattle car wreck attorney, this attorney will handle all communication with the insurance company so that you can focus on your recovery.
+If you hire a car wreck attorney, this attorney will handle all communication with the insurance company so that you can focus on your recovery.
 He or she will try to negotiate a fair settlement on your behalf to compensate you for the full extent of your damages.
-If the insurance company does not offer a reasonable settlement, your Seattle car accident attorney can discuss the possibility of proceeding with a trial.
+If the insurance company does not offer a reasonable settlement, your Seattle car accident attorneys can discuss the possibility of proceeding with a trial.

 Should I Sue or Settle?

 You might have to do both, although over 90 percent of all personal injury claims are ultimately resolved through settlement.
 After you make an initial demand, the defendant or his insurance company may balk and you may have to file a lawsuit.
 It typically takes several weeks after the filing of a lawsuit to schedule a trial.
 During this time, you will be able to gather additional evidence through the discovery process.